naturalis/galaxy-tool-taxonmatcher/README.md

 Download the taxonomy backbone
 `wget https://hosted-datasets.gbif.org/datasets/backbone/current/backbone.zip`
 unzip
-`unzip -p backbone.zip backbone/Taxon.tsv > Taxon.tsv`
+`unzip -p backbone.zip Taxon.tsv > Taxon.tsv`
+Taxon.tsv should be in path/to/galaxy-tool-taxonmatcher/
 Create the database (currently the path to Taxon.tsv is hardcoded)
 `python3 utilities/make_gbif_database.py`
 The output file is **gbif_taxonmatcher**